Eligibility criteria and nomination process for fellowships ad eundem and honoris causa

 - The nominator’s proposal should be supported by a Member or Fellow of the RCOG

-- The nominator needs to complete the nomination form (Word document, 283 kb), provide a supporting statement and ideally a CV or profile for the nominee; the assessing panel can normally only make their decision on the evidence submitted as part of the nomination process
+- The nominator needs to complete the online nomination form and provide a supporting statement and a curriculum vitae for the nominee

 An RCOG panel of assessors reviews all nominations and determines who will be granted a Fellowship ad eundem or honoris causa.